 The other thing I noticed is there is a massive difference between communication etiquette currently to when I worked remotely.
 The companies who had embraced remote working pre-Covid had a certain etiquette such as messaging people before you called to make sure they were free.
 Now, it’s a bit chaotic.
 People will call without checking in with you, because it’s so instant, compared to being in the office.
 If you are in an office and you are busy there are visual cues (wearing headphones, being on a call, already talking to someone else) that tell the other person you aren’t available just yet.

 I think flexible working, whether it be the hours or choosing where staff work from, is what we should definitely be moving towards.
 Flexible hours mean you can tailor the working day around the individual.
 Increasingly now people have different life needs and commitments and there isn’t a lot of flexible working offered outside of people who have children.
 People with other responsibilities should be given the same flexibility options.

-However I’m not trying to take away how it could be difficult for some companies to incorporate flexible working, especially for their staff who are taking calls all day.
-It can work though.
-We have people who work 7am - 3pm due to family commitments and they are very conscious of ensuring they make their phone calls and respond to emails much earlier than staff who work normal hours.
+However, I’m not trying to take away how it could be difficult for some companies to incorporate flexible working, especially for their staff who are taking calls all day.
+It can work through.
+We have people who work 7 am – 3 pm due to family commitments and they are very conscious of ensuring they make their phone calls and respond to emails much earlier than staff who work normal hours.

 “The ability to work from home and the office is a professional utopia.”

 People can start moving out of the city and can afford to have a better work-life balance, making it much easier for them to commute if it’s only for 2-3 days of the week.
 Another thing to consider when looking at costs is that flexible working allows companies to reconsider whether they need permanent office space, ridding themselves of rental costs, improving their staff’s wages and giving them an opportunity to give their staff monetary allowances for things such as office space if they do need social interaction.